nuxt/nuxt/docs/3.api/1.composables/use-fetch.md

   * `transform`: a function that can be used to alter `handler` function result after resolving
   * `pick`: only pick specified keys in this array from the `handler` function result
   * `watch`: watch an array of reactive sources and auto-refresh the fetch result when they change.
 Fetch options and URL are watched by default.
 You can completely ignore reactive sources by using `watch: false`.
 Together with `immediate: false`, this allows for a fully-manual `useFetch`.
-  * `dataStore`: extract payload even if the Nuxt app is not hydrating
+  * `getCachedData`: extract payload even if the Nuxt app is not hydrating
   * `deep`: return data in a deep ref object (it is `true` by default).
 It can be set to `false` to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.

 ::alert{type=warning}